pragmaticmind/junidecode/README.md

 Both techniques remove diacritic marks and transform, for example, "côté" in "cote" and "Ελληνικά" in "Ελληνικα".
 Wait, what's that?
 If you don't have a greek keyboard you should use a lot of alt+[numeric code] to write that word.

-Unicode to ASCII: why and how
+Unicode to Latin-1 / ISO-8859-1: why and how
 -----------------------------

 Let's say that you've got an e-mail from Mr. まさゆき たけだ.
 Assuming that you do not speak japanese and you don't know what "hiragana" is, how are you going to add this person to your address book?
 And, even more important: how are you going to retrieve him?.
 Sometimes it's worse: a lot of software doesn't know how to handle characters that do not belong to the usual blocks, so they mangle the output and show just a bunch of question marks, so the e-mail is from Mr. ���� ���, which is even less useful than "weird-stuff-that-I-can't-read".
 Sometimes they fail gracefully and show something like "[307E][3055][3086][304D] [305F][3051][3060]".